sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## What I learned

-The first query did not fail.
-The request succeeded with `error = null`, but RLS filtered out every row because no policy allowed the authenticated user to read them.
+The query did not fail.
+The request succeeded with error = null, but RLS filtered out every row because no policy allowed the authenticated user to read them.

-Authentication confirmed who the user was.
-The RLS policy decided which rows that user could access.
+The useful debugging split was:

+- first confirm the user is authenticated
+- then confirm the user is authorized to read the expected rows

+That distinction is easy to miss when the app only shows an empty dashboard.